apisani/FileExtactor/README.md

 Unit testing is available for that project using MS test.

 ### Time limit
-This solution has been developed with a 2 hours time limit.
+This solution has been developed with a 2 hours time limit
-Total time spent with read.me: 2h30
+* Total time spent with read.me: 2h30

 Following implemention if more time was allowed:

 * More unit testing with more specific cases (catching proper exceptions, ordering of the list...)